-The dive boats, Pef II and Pef III have quiet and fuel efficient twin Yamaha 50hp 4-stroke outboard motors, built-in shade protection, and have been custom fitted to maximum space and comfort, offering a maximum of eight divers per boat.
+The 3 dive boats, Pef II, Pef III and Pef IV have quiet and fuel efficient twin Yamaha 50hp 4-stroke outboard motors, built-in shade protection, and have been custom fitted to maximum space and comfort, offering a maximum of eight divers per boat.
 Each dive boat is equipped with standard safety equipment - First Aid kit, First Aid Oxygen, tools, compass, GPS and 2-way radio, as well as dedicated padded camera crates, drinking water and towels on all trips.

-A possibility of diving up to 4 dives per day (3 guided boat dives daily plus a night dive).
+A possibility of diving up to 4 dives per day (3 guided boat dives daily plus a night dive) plus dives on the beautiful house reef.
 The ratio is one dive guide to four divers with a maximum of eight divers per boat.
 The boat rides to dive sites take between 3 and 60 minutes (no fuel surcharges).
 EAN 32 (Nitrox) is offered free of charge.

 There is a great variety of dive sites in the immediate area surrounding Pulau Pef, from sites dripping with lush soft corals, to spectacular hard coral gardens, slopes, critter sites and mantas, not to mention one of Raja Ampat's most celebrated dive sites 'The Passage' - a winding river-like gap between Gam and Waigeo, which is close by.